 - Reason #1: Support.
-BlueHost has great 24–7 support via phone, e-mail, or chat.
-I have personally used it a few times and found the support staff to be courteous, professional, and helpful.
+Bluehost has great 24–7 support via phone, e-mail, or chat.
+I have personally used it several times and found the support staff to be courteous, professional, and helpful.
 All of the company’s support staff are located in the U.S.

-You should also know that I do not use BlueHost for MichaelHyatt.com.
+You should also know that I do not use Bluehost for MichaelHyatt.com.
 My site is too big and complicated.
 It requires a dedicated server with a mirrored backup.
-However, I have my other sites on BlueHost, as do several of my family members and friends.
-BlueHost specializes in shared servers and it is the right choice for 95% of bloggers.
+However, I have my other sites on Bluehost, as do several of my family members and friends.
+Bluehost specializes in shared servers and it is the right choice for 95 percent of bloggers.

 Now you need to decide whether you need a domain name or you already have a domain name.
 I’m going to assume that you haven’t previously registered a domain, using some other domain registration service (e.g., GoDaddy.com).
 If you have, I will explain what to do at the end of this post.

 Now enter your domain name in the left-most box, choose the appropriate extension (com, net, biz, whatever) and click on the Next button.

 Fill in your account information and then scroll down to select your package.
 As you can see, the prices range from $4.95 to $6.95 per month.
 It all depends on the length of your commitment.

 - 12 months at $5.95 per month is $71.40 per year and $71.40 upfront.

 - 24 months at $4.95 per month is $59.40 per year and $118.80 upfront.

 - 36 months at $3.95 per month is $47.4 per year and $142.20 upfront.

 I would not sign up for any of the other services listed on this screen, but that’s up to you.